How to Convert PDF Invoices to Excel Quickly and Cost-Effectively

 A brief history of the PDF

-To ease the cross-platform exchange and presentation of documents, thereby enabling users to create and share documents with the devices and software of their choice.
+To ease the cross-platform exchange and presentation of documents.
+Helping users create and share documents with the devices and software of their choice.

 “What industries badly need is a universal way to communicate documents across a wide variety of machine configurations, operating systems and communication networks.
 These documents should be viewable on any display and should be printable on any modern printers.
-If this problem can be solved, then the fundamental way people work will change.”John E. Warnock, Adobe Cofounder
+If this problem can be solved, then the fundamental way people work will change.”

 - Adobe’s PDF creation and reading software, Adobe Acrobat, cost $50 per user (equivalent in purchasing power to $103 in 2023)

-- Early versions did not support external hyperlinks
+- Early versions didn’t support external hyperlinks

 - Because they were much larger than plain text files, PDFs took an excruciatingly long time to download through the slow modems of that era (we’re thankful for Fiber internet today)

-- The puny processing power of 90s computers rendered PDFs at a snail’s pace
+- The puny processing power of 90’s computers rendered PDFs at a snail’s pace

-Advances in technology and free distribution of Adobe Reader (now Acrobat Reader) helped make PDF the current standard for electronic documents.
+Advances in technology and free distribution of Adobe Reader – now Acrobat Reader – helped make PDF the current standard for electronic documents.

 The problem with PDF invoices